 Our mission is to combine the raw stats and trends of the HTTP Archive with the expertise of the web community.
 The Web Almanac is a comprehensive report on the state of the web, backed by real data and trusted web experts.
 The 2020 edition is comprised of 22 chapters spanning aspects of page content, user experience, publishing, and distribution.Start exploring

 Covid-19 massively accelerated the growth of ecommerce in 2020 and lot of smaller players had to establish online presence quickly and had to find ways to continue trading during lockdowns.
 Platforms like WooCommerce / Shopify / Wix / BigCommerce played very important role in bringing more and more small businesses online.
 Covid-19 also saw launch of D2C (direct to consumer) offerings by brand and this is expected to increase in future.

 The Web Almanac has been made possible by the hard work of the web community.
-124 people have volunteered countless hours in the planning, research, writing and production phases.See the contributors
+129 people have volunteered countless hours in the planning, research, writing and production phases of the 2020 Web Almanac.See the contributors